Chapter 9: What is Misconduct?

 This chapter defines what constitutes misconduct - including failure to comply with codes of conduct and other lawful and reasonable directions; criminal and other unlawful behaviour; harassment, bullying and discrimination; fraud; and accepting or offering bribes.

 Staff should contact the Conduct and Ethics Unit (email@example.com) if they require clarification on the contents of this Manual or if they are uncertain about the ethical implications of a proposed course of action.

-9.1.1 Misconduct refers to any action or behaviour determined to be in breach of the APS Values, the APS Code of Conduct, the LES Code of Conduct in place at a post or the DFAT Code of Conduct for Overseas Service.
+9.1.1 Misconduct refers to any action or behaviour determined to be in breach of the APS Values or Employment Principles, the APS Code of Conduct, the LES Code of Conduct in place at a post or the DFAT Code of Conduct for Overseas Service.
 To ensure procedural fairness and the presumption of innocence, any such action or behaviour must be referred to as alleged misconduct until a determination is made in accordance with procedures set out in Chapter 11 of this Manual.
 Procedures for reporting alleged misconduct are set out in Chapter 10 of this Manual.